The hottest NFL coaching candidates: Don't rule out Josh McDaniels

 Shane Waldron, passing game coordinator, Los Angeles Rams.
 The 39-year-old McVay assistant is a guy whose brain teams might want to pick.

 Zac Taylor, quarterbacks coach, Los Angeles Rams.
-Again ... people want a piece of what McVay is doing out there.
+Again ... people want a piece of what McVay is doing in L.A.
 Taylor actually called plays for nine games as Miami's offensive coordinator in 2015.

 Eric Bieniemy, offensive coordinator, Kansas City Chiefs.
 He succeeded the very successful Matt Nagy as Andy Reid's top offensive assistant this year.